lfkeitel/go-install-tool/README.md

 ```

 Flags:
-* -u Update to current version (as defined by script)
+* -u Update to current version (as defined by script).
+Update will use your current $GOROOT and $GOPATH to install Go and verify your workspace.
+     This option can be combined with -p and -w or -s to specifiy a new install/workspace directory.
+The old $GOROOT will be removed.
 * -b Rebuild system path variables (use the same flags for a normal install but add this)
-* -s Single user install (install to $HOME/.go instead of /usr/local)
+* -s Single user install (install to $HOME/.go instead of /usr/local).
 Effectively equal to '-p $HOME/.go'
 * -f Force reinstall of Go.
-Uninstalls any versions given same install paramenters
-     and installs from scratch.
-Use to switch from single-user to system-wide setup,
-     or simply reinstall go.
+Uninstalls any versions and installs from scratch.
+Use to switch from single-user to system-wide setup, or simply reinstall go.
+Uses current $GOROOT and $GOPATH to reinstall go and verify workspace.
-* -x Uninstall Go
+* -x Uninstall Go (if $GOROOT is defined)
 * -a Architecture type.
 Valid parameters are 32 or 64.
-If not 32, assumed to be 64.
+Assumed to be 64.
 * -r Release version to install.
 E.g. 1.3.2
 * -p Path for Go install directory
 * -w Path for Go workspace

+-u and -f must be the first flag if used.

 Examples
 --------

-To install 64-bit (system-wide, default install and workspace directories, simpliest)
+To install 64-bit (system-wide, default install/workspace directories, simpliest)

 ```bash
 $ ./install_go.sh